Why you shouldn't trust mediation as process evidence

 Mediation at a glance

-Mediation involves testing whether a manipulated independent variable $X$ affects a measured dependent variable $Y$ “through” a measured mediating variable $M$ (see Figure 1).
-There is evidence for mediation when $X$ influences $M$ (relationship $a$), which, in turn, influences $Y$ (relationship $b$).
-Unlike $X$, $M$ is endogenous and not manipulated by the experimenter.
-Instead, $M$ is either unobtrusively measured during the experiment or elicited interim or ex post.
+Mediation involves testing whether a manipulated independent variable XX affects a measured dependent variable YY “through” a measured mediating variable MM (see Figure 1).
+There is evidence for mediation when XX influences MM (relationship aa), which, in turn, influences YY (relationship bb).
+Unlike XX, MM is endogenous and not manipulated by the experimenter.
+Instead, MM is either unobtrusively measured during the experiment or elicited interim or ex post.
 These two approaches to measuring mediating variables each have their merits and problems (Asay et al., 2022), but that is not the focus of this post.
 We did write a post about the often overlooked limitations of ex post techniques, such as post-experimental questionnaires, in this post I wrote with Farah Arshad.

 The mediation trap

 Besides being low-cost and immensely popular in fields like accounting, there is a trap when using mediation as process evidence.
-When we statistically find support for an indirect effect ($a$ × $b$), one may be quick to reason that it provides strong support for the causal mechanism ($X$ → $M$ → $Y$).
-Given that the independent variable $X$ is randomly assigned, one might expect there is no correlated omitted variable bias.
+When we statistically find support for an indirect effect (aa × bb), one may be quick to reason that it provides strong support for the causal mechanism (XXMMYY).
+Given that the independent variable XX is randomly assigned, one might expect there is no correlated omitted variable bias.
 That is kind of why we run experiments in the first place.
-That expectation does apply to the empirical model without mediation, i.e., one that only tests for the causal effect of $X$ on $Y$.
-Specifically, that simpler empirical model typically leads to an unbiased estimation of the causal effect $c$ (see Figure 2).
+That expectation does apply to the empirical model without mediation, i.e., one that only tests for the causal effect of XX on YY.
+Specifically, that simpler empirical model typically leads to an unbiased estimation of the causal effect cc (see Figure 2).

-However, this reasoning does not apply to the empirical model that also estimates the mediating path going from $X$ to $Y$ through $M$ (see Figure 1).
-Including $M$ in the empirical model messes up random assignment, which makes relationship $b$ (between $M$ and $Y$) and $c’$ (between $X$ and $Y$) generally biased.
-Relationship $b$ between $M$ and $Y$ is biased because, while it picks up the causal effect (if any) of $X$, it also picks up the confounded effect of all things that correlate with $M$ outside the experiment.
-It does not matter when and how $M$ is measured.
-As soon as it is measured, there is a reasonable possibility that $M$ is subject to classic omitted variable bias.
-This particular bias in $M$ is perhaps not new to some because Asay et al. (2022) also highlight it as a weakness of using mediation as a process evidence.
-However, what is generally overlooked is that the bias in $M$ spreads to $X$, leading to bias in the mediating effect ($a$ × $b$).
+However, this reasoning does not apply to the empirical model that also estimates the mediating path going from XX to YY through MM (see Figure 1).
+Including MM in the empirical model messes up random assignment, which makes relationship bb (between MM and YY) and cc’ (between XX and YY) generally biased.
+Relationship bb between MM and YY is biased because, while it picks up the causal effect (if any) of XX, it also picks up the confounded effect of all things that correlate with MM outside the experiment.
+It does not matter when and how MM is measured.
+As soon as it is measured, there is a reasonable possibility that MM is subject to classic omitted variable bias.
+This particular bias in MM is perhaps not new to some because Asay et al. (2022) also highlight it as a weakness of using mediation as a process evidence.
+However, what is generally overlooked is that the bias in MM spreads to XX, leading to bias in the mediating effect (aa × bb).

-The bias also spreads to relationship $c'$ (the direct path between $X$ and $Y$).
-Since we test mediation by subtracting $c’$ from $c$, we underestimate (overestimate) $c’$ if the sign of the bias in $b$ is positive (negative).
-Thus, the sign of the bias in $c’$ is the sign of the correlation between $M$ and $Y$ outside the experiment.
-In most cases, the model in Figure 1 will overestimate mediation and underestimate $c’$.
-In extreme cases, the positive bias in $b$ can even lead us to infer there is an indirect “causal” effect via $M$, while in reality there is no effect of $X$ on $Y$ (Rohrer, 2019).
-It is theoretically possible (but improbable) to underestimate mediation while having a positive bias in $c’$.
-For instance, if, for some strange reason, the correlation between $X$ and $M$ is positive in the experiment, but the correlation between $M$ and $X$ is negative outside of it.
+The bias also spreads to relationship cc' (the direct path between XX and YY).
+Since we test mediation by subtracting cc’ from cc, we underestimate (overestimate) cc’ if the sign of the bias in bb is positive (negative).
+Thus, the sign of the bias in cc’ is the sign of the correlation between MM and YY outside the experiment.
+In most cases, the model in Figure 1 will overestimate mediation and underestimate cc’.
+In extreme cases, the positive bias in bb can even lead us to infer there is an indirect “causal” effect via MM, while in reality there is no effect of XX on YY (Rohrer, 2019).
+It is theoretically possible (but improbable) to underestimate mediation while having a positive bias in cc’.
+For instance, if, for some strange reason, the correlation between XX and MM is positive in the experiment, but the correlation between MM and XX is negative outside of it.

 So what is the intuition?

 This dangerous problem with mediation has been covered in the statistical literature and popular outlets outside of accounting (see, for instance, MacKinnon and Pirlott (2015), Rohrer et al. (2021), and Data Colada (2022)).
 The intuition behind the problem can be illustrated using a simple example (see Figure 3).
-Let’s say you are interested in how an intervention $X$ affects employees’ performance Y, and your causal mechanism states that the intervention $X$ will lead employees to be more productive ($M$), which, in turn, leads to higher performance $Y$.
-Thanks to randomization, $M$ includes some productivity free of confounds caused by the intervention $X$.
+Let’s say you are interested in how an intervention XX affects employees’ performance Y, and your causal mechanism states that the intervention XX will lead employees to be more productive (MM), which, in turn, leads to higher performance YY.
+Thanks to randomization, MM includes some productivity free of confounds caused by the intervention XX.
 However, it also includes productivity related to confounds, like employees being passionate about their job, enjoying the type of tasks they are doing, or caring about being a high-performer.

 Figure 3: Illustrative example.